Tele-EVOL/AI-Governance/README.md

 ## Introduction

-This repository serves as a comprehensive and structured collection of resources on **AI Governance**. [cite_start]The rapid advancement of AI has introduced complex technical vulnerabilities and societal risks, underscoring the pressing need for a holistic governance framework[cite: 10, 11]. [cite_start]This collection is organized according to the principles outlined in our survey, "[Never Compromise to Vulnerabilities: A Comprehensive Survey on Al Governance](https://example.com/link_to_your_paper.pdf)," which integrates technical methodologies, evaluation benchmarks, and policy perspectives[cite: 14].
+This repository serves as a comprehensive resource hub for **AI Governance**.
+The rapid advancement of AI has introduced complex technical vulnerabilities and societal risks, underscoring the pressing need for a holistic governance framework.
+This collection aims to bridge the gap between technical research, policy-making, and real-world application by curating not only academic papers but also key **policies and regulations**, impactful **news and case studies**, practical **technical tools**, and crucial **datasets**.

-[cite_start]Our framework categorizes AI Governance into three interconnected pillars[cite: 13]:
+Our organizing principle is derived from the framework in our survey, "[Never Compromise to Vulnerabilities: A Comprehensive Survey on Al Governance](https://example.com/link_to_your_paper.pdf)," which categorizes AI Governance into three pillars:
-* [cite_start]**Intrinsic Security**: Focusing on internal system reliability and robustness[cite: 13, 62, 152].
+* **Intrinsic Security**: Internal system reliability and robustness.
-* [cite_start]**Derivative Security**: Addressing external, real-world harms arising from AI deployment[cite: 13, 62, 281].
+* **Derivative Security**: External, real-world harms from AI deployment.
-* [cite_start]**Social Ethics**: Centered on value alignment, accountability, and societal impact[cite: 13, 62].
+* **Social Ethics**: Value alignment, accountability, and societal impact.

-[cite_start]This repository aims to provide researchers, engineers, and policymakers with a curated list of papers, toolkits, and benchmarks to design AI systems that are not only high-performing but also secure, ethical, and aligned with public trust[cite: 20].
+This repository aims to provide researchers, engineers, policymakers, and the public with a structured guide to navigating the multifaceted landscape of AI Governance.

 - This repo is a living document and is actively being updated :seedling:.
 - **Badges:**